-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-McHenry is shown as a purple triangle. (analysis methodology)
+McHenry is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 McHenry sponsors bills primarily in these issue areas:

-From Jan 2005 to Feb 2016, McHenry missed 249 of 8,321 roll call votes, which is 3.0%.
-This is on par with the median of 2.2% among the lifetime records of representatives currently serving.
-ProPublica has tracked 11 explanations for these missed votes.
+From Jan 2005 to Dec 2022, McHenry missed 406 of 12,042 roll call votes, which is 3.4%.
+This is worse than the median of 2.0% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|